javaninja1/boot-jwt/README.md

 # REST API with SpringBoot and JWT

-## This application show cases following
+## This application showcases following:

 ### Spring security